-Built ca. 1652, the original portion of the Wyckoff House Museum is the oldest structure in New York City and its first officially designated landmark.
+Built ca. 1652, the original portion of the Wyckoff House Museum is the oldest structure in New York State and its first officially designated landmark.

 Wyckoff House's history exemplifies the diversity of Brooklyn’s colonial farms, where Dutch-American landowners, enslaved and freed Africans, and later European immigrants labored on some of the country’s most fertile land.

 Pieter Claesen Wyckoff, an illiterate teenage farm laborer, arrived in the New Netherlands in 1637.
 After serving his indenture to the van Rensselaer family, he and his wife, Grietje van Nes, settled in the village of Nieuw Amersfoort (modern East Flatbush-Flatlands, Brooklyn) where Wyckoff became a successful farmer and magistrate.
 Today his and Grietje’s eleven children have more than 50,000 descendants.

 The Wyckoff House Museum typifies the vernacular farmhouse architecture of the Dutch-American farms of Brooklyn and Queens.
 Generations of Wyckoffs enlarged and altered the house and continued to farm the land until 1901.